mugenmonkey/mugenmonkey.github.io/_posts/2016-07-22-how-to-calculate-ar.md

 Dark Bonus = 145.6 * Dark Coefficients
 ```

-Our int scaling coefficient is `77` and the saturation value is `75` (the "Level 40" column for stat function 0):
+Our int scaling coefficient is `77` and the saturation value is `75` (the "Level 40" column for stat curve 0):

 ```
 Int Coefficient = 77/100 * 75/100 =~ 0.5775
 ```

-The faith coefficient is `77` and the saturation value for level 35 in function 0 is `66.55058206`:
+The faith coefficient is `77` and the saturation value for level 35 in curve 0 is `66.55058206`:

 ```
 Faith Coefficient = 77/100 * 66.55058206/100 =~ 0.5124